nithishdivakar/nithishdivakar.github.io/content/_index.md

 publishdate: 2017-03-24
 ---

-Welcome.
+Hi there.

-daxpy is <a href="/about">my</a> online notebook.
+daxpy is [my](/about) online notebook.
 You will mostly find notes on machine learning and related things here.

-There is also a  <a href="/links">links</a> section where I've listed some amazing articles I've read.
+There is also a [links](/links) section with a collection of  amazing articles I've read.